 Professor Alan Cooper

-Prof. Cooper's current research features studies of Australian megafaunal species, permafrost preserved material from the Arctic and Antarctic, ancient human DNA (modern human, Neandertals and Flores hominids), and DNA from sedimentary deposits (marine, terrestrial and freshwater).
-He is also heavily involved in developing new molecular biology techniques to both improve the ability to recover DNA from the past (eg nuclear genomes, mass sequencing approaches), and to analyse the authenticity of aDNA data.
-This involves recording how DNA is damaged over time, and the effects on retrieved sequence information (which is relevant for forensics work).
-Current fieldwork areas include Australia, Beringia and North America, South America, South Africa, China and New Zealand.
+Prof. Cooper's current research features studies of ancient human genomes, Australian megafaunal species, permafrost preserved material from the Arctic and Antarctic, and DNA from environmental deposits (sediments, stalactites, marine, terrestrial and freshwater samples).
+His group is also heavily involved in developing bioinformatics and computational genomics, as well as new molecular biology techniques to improve the ability to recover DNA from the past (eg nuclear genomes and metagenomic approaches).
+A further major research theme concerns the use of molecular clocks to estimate the timing of past evolutionary events from genetic data.